 The pandemic impacted working women disproportionately, and many have been slower to return to the workforce as a result.
 Data from the ADP Research Institute® illustrates what's happening and indicates how employers can help bring more women back to work.

 The notion of realignment may be what prompted many people to quit their jobs amid the global health crisis and search for employment that would better support their personal priorities and desire for better work/life integration.
 Now, as the Great Resignation continues, employers must evaluate their priorities too.

 This new era, deemed the Great Realignment, sees employers shifting philosophies, policies and practices to create a more inclusive workforce where everyone — especially women — can thrive.

-During a session at the virtual summit Women@Work 2022: Redefining the Workforce of Tomorrow, CNN's Christine Romans interviewed Nela Richardson, Chief Economist at ADP, about the latest research and trends concerning women at work today.
+During a session at the virtual summit Women@Work 2022, CNN's Christine Romans interviewed Nela Richardson, Chief Economist at ADP, about the latest research and trends concerning women at work today.
 As part of their discussion, the two explored how the current recovery looks in different industries and what employers can do to attract and support more women in the workforce as we move forward.